 Phone Calls & Phone Usage Policy

 All phone calls from jail are made through a jail approved pre-paid phone account or phone card .
-Phone calls made in jail are much more costly than regular phone calls.
+Phone calls made in jail are much more expensive than regular phone calls.
 There is no limit to when and how often you can use the phone, but inmates must keep in mind lots of people want to use the phone – so you have to share.
 If you break the jail rules, an inmate’s phone privileges may be limited or cut altogether.

 Phone Number: 229-671-3000